djannot/dcos-kubernetes-training/labs/linux-macOS/lab7_configure_helm.md

 # Lab 7: Configure Helm

+### Objectives
+- Install helm on your local machine
+- Install tiller on your kubernetes cluster to interact with helm

+### Why is this Important?
-Helm is a package manager for Kubernetes.
-Helm Charts helps you define, install, and upgrade even the most complex Kubernetes applications.
+Helm is a package manager for kubernetes.
+Helm Charts helps you define, install, and upgrade even the most complex kubernetes applications.
+Helm also allows you to provide application configuration during deployment.
+It lowers the bar of entry for coders not yet familiar with kubernetes by providing a yum-like user experience with an intuitive CLI that is familiar.

 ## Install Helm on your local machine
 Intall Helm on your local machine using the instructions available at the URL below: